Mbaoma/my-articles/flask-on-nginx.md

 So far, so good!

-*   Step 5: Now, we check if our app runs on uwsgi, but first we have to set our Uncomplicated Fire Wall (ufw) to allow both incoming and outgoing connections on port 9090.
+*   Step 5: Now, we check if our app runs on uwsgi, but first we have to set our Uncomplicated Fire Wall (ufw) to allow both incoming and outgoing connections on port 9090, the port we would be making use of.

 ```
 sudo ufw enable